On Lennard-Jones systems with finite range interactions and their asymptotic analysis: Abstract

 \section{Abstract}

-The aim of this work is to provide further insight into the qualitative behaviour of mechanical systems that are well described by Lennard-Jones type interactions on an atomistic scale.
-Here we study one-dimensional chains of atoms with finite range interactions of Lennard-Jones type.
-In the bulk scaling we provide an explicit expression for the $\Gamma$-limit of the discrete energy as an integral functional involving the convexification of a Cauchy-Born energy density.
-That is, the typically obtained homogenization formula is given explicitly here.
-This was known earlier only for the case of nearest and next-to-nearest neighbour interactions.
+The aim of this work is to provide further insight into the qualitative behavior of mechanical systems that are well described by Lennard-Jones type interactions on an atomistic scale.
+By means of $\Gamma$-convergence techniques, we study the continuum limit of one-dimensional chains of atoms with finite range interactions of Lennard-Jones type, including the classical Lennard-Jones potentials.
+So far, explicit formulae for the continuum limit were only available for the case of nearest and next-to-nearest neighbour interactions.
+In this work, we provide an explicit expression for the continuum limit in the case of finite range interactions.
+The obtained homogenization formula is given by the convexification of a Cauchy-Born energy density.

-Furthermore, we study suitably rescaled energies in which bulk and surface contributions scale in the same way.
-The related discrete-to-continuum limit yields a rigorous derivation of a one-dimensional version of Griffith' fracture energy and thus generalizes earlier derivations for nearest and next-to-nearest neighbours to the case of finite range interactions.
+Furthermore, we study rescaled energies in which bulk and surface contributions scale in the same way.
+The related discrete-to-continuum limit yields a rigorous derivation of a one-dimensional version of Griffith' fracture energy and thus generalizes earlier derivations for nearest and next-to-nearest neighbors to the case of finite range interactions.

-Both $\Gamma$-convergence results rely on a novel decomposition of the energy and make use of the structure of Lennard-Jones type potentials.
+A crucial ingredient to our proofs is a novel decomposition of the energy that allows for refined estimates.

-Moreover, we analyze the boundary layers which occur at the cracks.
-We show exponential decay for minimisers of the corresponding cell problem in the case of nearest and next-to-nearest neighbour interactions.
-This suggests that boundary layers at the cracks are thin.